 Under Section 1(1) of the Diplomatic and Consular Premises Act 1987, missions are required to seek the Foreign Secretary’s consent for land to be regarded as diplomatic or consular premises.

 This guidance has been agreed by the Parliamentary Protection Group of the Metropolitan Police (PaDP), FCO and CPS.

 The guidance must be followed in all cases where a person has diplomatic immunity, claims to have diplomatic immunity or is believed to have diplomatic immunity.

 Immunities given to the staff of International Organisations are dependent on the organisation’s respective Headquarters Agreement.

 In all such cases, the police officer will submit a report of the PaDP, and a copy is forwarded to the Protocol Directorate at the FCO.
-PaDP/FCO will advise if the offender has diplomatic immunity.
+PaDP/FCO will provide information whether the offender has diplomatic status.